db0/Android-Netrunner-OCTGN/README.md

  * Made deck checking faster.
  * Added functions which allow the players to trash other player's cards and also take care of their effects
+ * Added function which allows markers on your counter hold to initiate effects of their own at turn start/end.

 ### 2.1.10